 Rainbow Street was formed because of the need of a close friend.
-That friend is Osama.
+That friend is Mohammad.
 After learning he had been disowned by his family because of his sexual identity, the absence of a safety net for LGBT identified people in the Arab Word living in crisis became acutely evident.
-Osama was in real danger and lacked the basic necessities of life: safe housing, food, and emotional support.
+Mohammad was in real danger and lacked the basic necessities of life: safe housing, food, and emotional support.

 As Rainbow Street continues to grow and expand its scope to connecting more beneficiaries to safe housing, a network of support, and resources necessary to form individualized long term plans, we felt it was appropriate to feature the story of the person who prompted our efforts in his own words.